the-teachingRSE-project/competencies/competencies.md

 Ideally, projects stem from collaborations with scientists within the institution and RSE students take the role of a consultant.

+To emphasize the exposure to domains outside of their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
+We support the idea of broadening the interaction with other domains even more.
-As interdisciplinarity plays a key role in RSE work, we recommend that RSEs study introductory courses from multiple domain sciences both from within and outside their home domain.
-This enables them to quickly adapt their vocabulary and thinking to other disciplines.
+This schools their ability to quickly adapt their vocabulary and thinking to other disciplines.

 During the Master's programme, students should pick an RSE specialisation from the list in this paper and attend additional courses to deepen their knowledge in the field.
 Example courses